Skillz4Killz/Sabr/README.md

 ## Uses

 This should not be used in large scale production projects.
-This is only meant to be used as a tool to help prototype and get your projects up and running and off the floor.

-I created this only because Deno support for database drivers was lacking.
-Until a better solution presents itself like a stable driver and a stable ORM, I believe this can be immensely helpful for your small projects.

-You can build your projects with this as you go and switch over to your new database once it is ready.
+This is only meant to be used as a tool to help prototype and get your projects off the floor.
+You can build your projects with this as you go and switch over to your new database once a driver is ready.

 ## Examples